You’ve tried therapy. Seen multiple specialists. Now what?

 An added benefit is that I bring my own lived experience with multiple chronic illnesses, so I understand firsthand what you’re going through and can share insights when it’s helpful.
 Coaching is a great option if you’ve tried therapy but are ready for a fresh approach.

 One reason is that therapy tends to be deficit-focused, aiming to reduce or eliminate symptoms.
-But many people with chronic illness—especially recovering perfectionists and people pleasers—need an acceptance- and strength-based approach to feel truly safe and supported.
+But many people with chronic illness need an acceptance- and strength-based approach to feel truly safe and supported.
 They’ve often been gaslit or told there’s something “wrong” with them far too often.

 Additionally, most therapists aren’t trained to work with chronic, ongoing stressors like illness.
 I know this firsthand—I was in a therapist training program!
 Therapy’s focus on change and symptom alleviation can clash with the reality of living with a condition that doesn’t simply go away, which can create frustration or even harm.